Custom Attribute Mapping

 In SAML, attributes are passed as assertions.
 For each custom attribute:

-- In the Clerk Dashboard, select the Attribute mapping tab on your SAML connection.
+- In the Clerk Dashboard, open your SAML connection and select the SSO tab.

-- For each custom attribute, enter the SAML claim name your IdP sends (e.g.,
+- In the SSO attribute field, enter the SAML claim name your IdP sends (e.g.,

 For a full walkthrough of setting up a SAML connection, see the custom SAML provider guide.